 Temporary Aid to Needy Families (TANF) grants were cut during the last recession (in 2008).
 In 1996 TANF grants provided a family of three with $562/month.
 Today an eligible family of three receives $50 less: $512/month in dollars not adjusted for inflation.

 Quaker Voice has over the years support restoring the buying power of TANF grants to 1996 levels; providing and defending funding for educational support; and maintaining the Medicaid waiver that provides health insurance to anyone with an income of less than 138 percent of the federal poverty level, help that is vital to people served by the Housing and Essential Needs and Aged.
 Blind, and Disabled programs.

 Washington has the most regressive tax structure in the nation.
-Despite the recovery of our state economy, tax income is insufficient to fully fund the social safety net those who cannot work need to prepare for work or survive without becoming homeless.
+Even in good economic times, tax income is insufficient to fully fund the social safety net those who cannot work need to prepare for work or survive without becoming homeless.
 Additional revenue is also needed to make sure all our children receive the education they need to remain fully employed in tomorrow’s job market.